PaulWendt96/UnixLevel6Notes/UnixV6Startup.md

 } u;
 ```
-The operating system maintains a reference to the user structure through the seventh kernel segmentation address registers
+The operating system maintains a reference to the user structure through the seventh kernel segmentation address register.
 (commonly referred to in the source as KISA6). <b> This is the only kernel segmentation address register that is manipulated
 after startup </b>.
 All the other kernel segmentation registers are initialized in lines 0620 - 0630 and remain constant until
 the machine shuts down.

 <h1> Enough talk - Show me the code </h1>

+Fair enough.

+As noted above, lines 0620 - 0630 initalize the kernel and (initial) user segmentation registers.

-After initializing segmentation registers (0620 - 0645) and setting some data areas to zero (0645 - 0665), the OS source shows
+After setting some data areas to zero (0645 - 0665), the OS source runs
-a puzzling few lines of code:
+a few puzzling lines of code:

 ```c
 mov $30000, PS